Judeo-Christian Hell Texts

 This vision is unusual in its focus on the specific incident of the harrowing which is also related in the Gospel of Nicodemus, a possible influence in this vision, and in the devil playing the role of guide.

-A vision of hell recounted by Hildebrand (Gregory VII) before he became pope in 1073.
-The visionary is anonymous.
-In hell he sees a count who had died ten years previously He stands on a ladder with his ancestors below him and his descendants entering above him, and they descend rung by rung into the pit of hell.
-The sermon was recorded by Peter Damian.
+A vision of hell recounted in a sermon by Hildebrand (Gregory VII) before he became pope in 1073.
+Peter Damian (1007–72) incorporated it into chapter 6 of his De abdicatione episcopus.
+The visionary is an anonymous holy man.
+In hell he sees a count who had died ten years previously.
+Although he was considered an honest, just and decent man, he stands on a ladder with his ancestors below him and his descendants above him.
+As new members of the family die, they descend rung by rung into the pit of hell.
+When the holy man asks about the count's sin, it emerges that for generations his family has been holding onto property belonging to the church of Metz.
+This vision is used to warn against accepting gifts from people unjustly holding possessions and property belonging to the church.

 - The Vision of Walkelin, French, 1091 [Bib.]